DudaDev/experian-apps/README.md

 ## Example Usage
-In the Widget Builder JS section, it can be used like this (if it is deployed at `https://experian-apps.vercel.app/experian-widgets.js`):
+In the Widget Builder JS section, it can be used like this (given the result is deployed at `https://experian-apps.vercel.app/experian-widgets.js`):
 ```js
 const widgetsHandlerScript = 'https://experian-apps.vercel.app/experian-widgets.js';